Frequently Asked Questions

 - As a precautionary measure, our team members are wearing personal protective equipment in all of our service lines.
 We are following the process outlined by the CDC for Isolation Zones based on potential exposure or risk associated with new move-ins to our service lines, including red, yellow, green and transition zones.

-- The Hillcrest Executive Leadership Team is meeting daily to access the ongoing situation and will determine any additional actions required.
+- The Hillcrest Executive Leadership Team is meeting multiple times a week to assess the ongoing situation and will determine any additional actions required.

 - Hillcrest Chief Medical Officer Dr. Tony Hatcher is leading an infection control committee to monitor the situation both locally and nationally and is revising protocols and policies as needed.